ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 #### Use High Quality Video

 Ecamm Live streams at a bit rate that balances the amount of data we send over the internet and the visual clarity of your video.
 If you want to broadcast in higher bit rate, and your upload speed is fast enough, you can select this option.
-During a broadcast, you can turn change this setting by clicking the <samp>HD</samp> button at the top of the main window.

-This will require a sustained minimum of 4 Mbps (megabits per second) for your internet upload speed when using a 720p stream size.
+High Quality Video requires a sustained minimum of 6 Mbps (megabits per second) for your internet upload speed when using a 1080p stream size.
 If at any point your connection cannot sustain this, Ecamm will automatically reduce the bit rate so that the broadcast may continue.

 #### Use High Quality Audio

 In most cases, Ecamm Live's default audio bitrate is sufficient.
 However, some broadcasters such as musicians, may wish to increase the audio bitrate by enabling this option.
 This option cannot be changed during a broadcast.

+### Recording Preferences

 #### Recording File Format

 Select the format for Ecamm Live's local recordings.
 The default is .MOV format, however some services may prefer a .MP4 file instead.
 Note that the actual video and audio data in the file will be the same H.264 and AAC format for these options.
 (Only the container format changes.)

+#### Record-Only Countdown

+A three-second countdown will be displayed before starting a recording when in [Record-Only mode](../012-recording-your-broadcasts/#record-only-mode).

 ### Video Preferences

+#### Default Source Mode

+The default source mode (Blank, Camera, or Screen Share) for newly created Scenes.

 #### Default Transition